If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 #1: Noticing Signs Of A Possible Injury

-Signs of swelling, joint instability, severe pain, and sensations like pins and needles or numbness all signal potential red flags to look out for.
+Signs of swelling, joint instability, severe pain, and sensations such as pins and needles or numbness are all potential red flags to look out for.

-If you’re out for a run and you notice pain during impact or are experiencing challenges in weight-bearing activities, these are also indicators that should not be ignored.
+If you’re out for a run and notice pain during impact or experience challenges in weight-bearing activities, these are also indicators that should not be ignored.

 While a single instance of discomfort may not be cause for immediate concern, persistent issues demand attention, and seeking medical advice becomes prudent.